Gujarat Mineral Development Corporation Limited

 30.4 EMPLOYEES STOCK OPTION PLAN

-The following is a summary of sexual harassment complaints and received and disposedoff during the year 2016-17:
+The following is a summary of sexual harassment complaints received and disposed offduring the year 2017-18:

 32. CONSOLIDATED FINANCIAL STATEMENT

 The Consolidated Financial Statements of the Company have been prepared in accordancewith relevant Accounting Standards (AS)v i z.In d AS 110 In d AS 28 and Ind AS 112 issuedby the Institute of Chartered Accountants of India form part of this Annual Report.Further a statement containing salient features of the Financial Statement ofSubsidiaries / Associate Companies / Joint Ventures i n the prescribed format AOC ?
 1 i sgiven at Annexure V.

 During the year under report the Government of Gujarat appointed Shri Sanjeev KumarIAS as Director vice Smt Mona Khandhar IAS.

 34. CORPORATE GOVERNANCE

 As per requirement of SEBI (Listing Obligations & Disclosure Requirement)Regulations 2 015 a nd as per the new listing agreement entered into with the variousStock Exchanges the detailed report on the Corporate Governance i s given i n AnnexureVI.

 As per requirement of SEBI (Listing Obligations & Disclosure Requirement)Regulations 2015 and as per the new listing agreement entered into with the variousStock Exchanges M anagement Discussion and Analysis is given at Annexure VII and formpart of t his report.

 36. CORPORATE SOCIAL RESPONSIBILITY (CSR) AND CSR POLICY